Analysis | Abortion Pill Ruling Threatens Pharmaceutical Innovation

 But notably absent from the broader conversation about the mifepristone ruling?
 PhRMA, the industry’s powerful lobbying group.
 So far, the organization has only made a milquetoast, two-sentence statement to reporters noting that the FDA is the gold standard regulatory body.
 The biotechnology lobbying group BIO issued a press release condemning the decision as setting “dangerous precedent.”

-Members should be pushing them to go further.
-For example, the groups could make clear their stance on the decision by filing an amicus brief in support of the government’s position.
-The Joe Biden Administration has already filed an appeal, but so far neither organization has publicly discussed plans to do so.
+Members should be pushing PhRMA to go further.
+For example, the group could make clear its stance on the decision by filing an amicus brief in support of the government’s position.
+The Joe Biden Administration has already filed an appeal, and by late Tuesday, BIO had signed on to a brief that included biotech executives and several companies, including Pfizer.
+So far, PhRMA has not joined in.

 The outcome matters for abortion access.
 But it also could have far-reaching consequences for pharmaceutical innovation in the US.